Caileannn/Webiste_2023/README.md

 - ```dither.py```: dithers all images in the ```public/assets/img``` folder, and copies all of the unprocessed images into the ```pre-dither_imgs``` folder.
 - ```md-converter.py```: converts all .md files in ```/markdown``` to html elements, inserting that html into ```index.html``` using regexpressions.
 It also creates subpages for each file, which are accessible from ```public/works/```

+## Workflow

+When creating a new page, first create the .md file.
+When adding images, you need to dither them first using the utils provided, and referencing the image with "d_.." in the .md file.